Florida LPN IV Therapy Certification

 Email: [email protected]

-Certificates will be mailed/emailed upon successful completion of the post test and skills checklist.
+Certificates will be emailed within 24 hours upon successful completion of the post test and skills checklist.

 FACULTY